Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Stability of Filtered Vector Search

 \section{Stability of Filtered Vector Search}

 We now move to the second major vector-based retrieval setting we analyze in this paper, namely filtered similarity search.
 As in the previous section, we will begin by defining the formal mathematical model for filtered vector search we consider and then introduce our main theorem.
-In summary, we make the following contributions in this section: